List of Phineas and Ferb characters: Perry the Platypus

 Perry the Platypus (vocal effects by Dee Bradley Baker), a.k.a.
 Agent P, is Phineas and Ferb's pet platypus and first appeared along with a large portion of the main cast in the pilot episode "Rollercoaster."
-Perry is featured as the star of the B-Plot for all but one episode of the series alongside his arch-nemesis Dr. Heinz Doofenshmirtz.
+Perry is featured as the star of the B-Plot for all but one episode of the series, (Season 2 Ep 10a: “Oh There You Are, Perry!”).
+Alongside his arch-nemesis Dr. Heinz Doofenshmirtz.
 He is a primarily silent character, with the only noises being the occasional rattling of his bill.
 Toward the beginning and end of most episodes, a character, often Phineas, can be found addressing Perry's absence with "Where's Perry?" and "Oh, there you are, Perry.", respectively, which are also both titles of episodes.

 In Phineas and Ferb the Movie: Across the 2nd Dimension, an alternate reality (yet more evil and ruthless) version of Perry (known as Platyborg) appears.
 Platyborg would later return in the episode sequel, Tales from the Resistance: Back to the 2nd Dimension.